SheltonLiu-N/SheltonLiu-N.github.io/_pages/about.md

         [2025-01] <span style="color:red">Two papers are accepted by NAACL 2025</span>, thanks for all of my collaborators.
     </li>
     <li>
-        [2024-12] &nbsp;🎉🎉 I am honored to be awarded the <a href="https://blogs.nvidia.com/blog/graduate-fellowship-recipients-2025-2026/" target="_blank"><strong>NVIDIA 2025-2026 Graduate Fellowship</strong></a>!
+        [2024-12] &nbsp;🎉🎉 I am <span style="color:red">honored to be awarded</span> the <a href="https://blogs.nvidia.com/blog/graduate-fellowship-recipients-2025-2026/" target="_blank"><strong>NVIDIA 2025-2026 Graduate Fellowship</strong></a>!
 I cannot fully express my gratitude to everyone who has supported me—my peers, my collaborators, my advisor, and all who have offered their guidance along the way. <br>
     </li>
     <li>
         [2024-08] &nbsp;🎉🎉 Our <a href="https://www.usenix.org/conference/usenixsecurity24/presentation/yu-zhiyuan" target="_blank">paper</a> about understanding jailbreak attacks wins the <span style="color:red;"><strong>Distinguished Paper Award</strong> in 33rd USENIX Security Symposium (USENIX Security'24)</span>!, thanks for all of my collaborators. <br>